-Writer, speaker and entrepreneur, Brad Hook, established The Values Institute as a way to lay the groundwork for his forthcoming book on human core values, slated for release in 2024.
+Writer, speaker, and entrepreneur Bradley Hook established The Values Institute as a way to lay the groundwork for his book Start With Values (Penguin Random House).

-However, the Institute is more than just a companion to a book; it’s a living, evolving initiative that aspires to be the world’s premier repository on the subject of human core values.
+However, the Values Institute is more than a companion to a book; it’s a living, evolving initiative that aspires to be the world’s premier content repository and digital platform for core values.

 Our Values

-We operate under three guiding principles: Innovation, Kindness, and Creativity.
+We operate under three guiding values: Innovation, Kindness, and Well-being.
 These values inform every piece of research, article, and tool we share with our community.

 What Sets Us Apart